neo-project/neo.org/README.md

 # About this Website

-The neo.org domain is owned by NEO Foundation and is used to showcase the NEO project and NEO ecology.
-This website is run by NEO Global Development (NGD).
+The neo.org domain is owned by Neo Foundation and is used to showcase the Neo project and Neo ecology.
+This website is run by Neo Global Development (NGD).
 The website code is open source on GitHub, allowing community members to develop and modify.

 ### About the Browser